DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 Yet, months later, Sleaza slandered and libeled the S.V.A. director and Storme's genuine and

-other 100-plus Stonewall veterans who are typically praised and not trashed by a jealous liar?!
+and the other 100-plus Stonewall veterans who are typically praised and not trashed by a

-Another lesbian hypocrite who failed to show or even send a cost-free (she's very cheap)
+jealous liar?!
+Another lesbian hypocrite who failed to show or even send a cost-free (she's

-Erin Drinkwater aka Errorin Drinkpoison, the job-hopping phony who wrote a 2-page story
+very cheap) Erin Drinkwater aka Errorin Drinkpoison, the job-hopping phony who wrote

-about Storme (in a Brooklyn group's newsletter) and maliciously failed to mention the S.V.A.
+a 2-page story about Storme (in a Brooklyn group's newsletter) and maliciously failed to

-STONEWALL Rebellion Veterans' Association!
-The hateful Sleaza, a member of the local
+Storme was a charter official since 1969!
+The hateful Sleaza, a dubious member of the local

 Manhattan Community Bored #2, is also shamefully known for voting against the annual